novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-78.md

 It was clear that someone had mentioned **Jungle**.

-Sure enough, upon checking **AltaVista**, he found a story about Son Joong.
+Sure enough, upon checking **AltaVista**, he found a story about Son Jung-yi.

-**“In the future, the places that will change the paradigm of the world will be Jungle and Yahoo!”**
+**“In the future, the places that will change the paradigm of the world will be Jungle and Yaho!”**

-**“Son confirms investment in Jungle following Yahoo!”**
+**“Son confirms investment in Jungle following Yaho!”**

 ----